g3kl/Dynatrace-Dashboards-Gen3/ReadMeDynamicSLOAnalysis.md

-# SLO Analysis Dashboard
+# Dynamic SLO Analysis Dashboard
 This dashboard uses Causal AI to determine the relationship between Traffic and SLOs.
 The dashboard builds a model for your SLO and then predicts at what traffic volume your SLO will warn/fail on average.
+Leverage the variable dropdown filters to dynamically define your SLO (i.e. Duration for Key Load Actions set to 6 seconds).

 ![SLO Analysis Dashboard](SLOAnalysis.png)